 A distorted view of a computer motherboard.
 Photo by Michael Dziedzic.

-What is the best way to upskill?
+What is the best way to upskill employees?

-We know what skills we need, so how do we go about teaching them to our employees?
-One statistic that we’re just going to leave here – 94% of employees say they would stay at a company longer if it invested in their career development.
-Here’s how you can connect your employees to learning opportunities.
+We know what skills we need, so how do we go about creating upskilling initiatives for your employees?
+One statistic that we’re just going to leave here – 94% of employees say they would stay at a company longer if it invested in their career progression and development.

 Don’t take a ‘one size fits all approach’